tianyicui/gotgo/README.md

 is accepted by the go compiler, so long as the `slice(int)` package has been generated and compiled.

-The package name of this templated import will be dependent on the gotgo implementation, so you need to specify your own qualified package name in order to safely use the package.
+The package name of this templated import may be dependent on the gotgo implementation unless you use the `--package-name` flag when running `gotgo`.

 Getting fancier with interface types
 ====================================